Mortgages for Pensioners and Older Borrowers

 Will you have to accept a short-term mortgage?

-Some lenders will offer a short-term mortgage as a way to facilitate a loan, but it’s not the only solution.
+Some lenders offer short-term mortgages to facilitate loans, but this is not the only solution.
 A shorter term will mean larger monthly repayments, which may not suit your needs.

 If you are retired, it may be the case that you have a fixed pension income, which is what most lenders will want to see.
 But even with a stable income, some lenders won’t offer you the higher-range income multiples, and most will use a 4-4.5x salary multiple.

-• Age – this may not always impact the amount you can borrow, but it might lead to a reduced term.
+• Age may not always impact the amount you can borrow, but it might reduce the term.

 • The value of any other assets or property you own can sometimes reduce risk in the eyes of some lenders, meaning they can be more flexible with loan-to-value (LTV) ratio caps.